 Before you pick a system, ask yourself…

-- Do I want a “paper and pencil” system?
-Or an electronic system?
-Or both?
+Do I want a “paper and pencil” system?
+Or a digital system?

 Traditional Data Sheets